 Regarding retirement income planning, longevity is often referred to as a risk multiplier.

 Living longer than expected can magnify the impact of inflation, market volatility, and long-term care needs.

-Yet, longevity is one of the most misunderstood risks as it pertains to retirement income planning.
+Yet, longevity is one of the most misunderstood risks concerning retirement income planning.

 Bill and Jill

-Life expectancy is defined as the average number of years of life remaining for a group of people at any given age.
-To understand just how this impacts our retirement, consider siblings Bill and Jill.
+Life expectancy is the average number of years remaining for a group of people at any given age.
+To understand how this impacts our retirement, consider siblings Bill and Jill.

-At 65, Bill’s life expectancy is 89.
-Meaning that he needs to figure out how to make his money last 24 more years if he retires today.
+At 65, Bill’s life expectancy is 89, meaning he needs to figure out how to make his money last 24 more years if he retires today.